dustinwhisman/spacedoor/src/how-to-play/combat.md

   ### Initiative

-  Enemies don't get turns of their own in this system, but instead, they react to the players' actions as they happen.
-As such, the turn order between players doesn't matter all that much, but it can be helpful to set an order to focus the action, rather than having the same characters attack repeatedly while others just sort of hang out nearby.

-  That said, trying to exploit this mechanic won't prevent the enemy from attacking you.
-If you're in a situation where the bad guys want to kill you and you decide to just ignore them, it is well within the GM's rights to roll attacks and deal damage, regardless of player actions up to that point.

-  Depending on your group's preferences, you may choose to pick the order randomly by rolling dice, or players could volunteer to go first, second, third, etc. Then, as combat goes on, each player goes in order and the cycle repeats until the combat encounter is over.

-  There are also no set limits on how much stuff a character can do during their turn.
-If it's something that would obviously take a long time, that can be something that goes on in the background while other players take their turns for a while.
-It's not a big deal, so you can work out something that feels right for your group.
+  When it is obvious that combat is happening, whether from an ambush or somebody attacking, all the players will roll initiative.
+There is no stat modifier – this just establishes the order in which players or enemies will attack.
+Whoever rolled highest goes first, then the next highest and so on.
+In the event of a tie, roll again until one roll is higher than the other to determine who goes first.

+  Working through the initiative order, each player or enemy will take a turn where they can attack or take some other actions of their choosing.
+There are no rigid movement restrictions or limits on what can happen during a turn, other than players can only attack once per turn.
+Everything else will be up to GM discretion to decide what's allowed during a single turn.

+  Once the last player or enemy in the order has taken their turn, the round of combat is over, and the next round starts with the person at the top of the order.
+Keep cycling through the order until the conflict is resolved, either violently, peacefully, or somewhere in between.

   ### Attacking

   On a player's turn, if they choose to attack, they roll with their Tough modifier.
-On a failure, they deal no damage but take 2d6 damage from the enemy they're fighting.
-On a mixed success, they deal 1d6 damage but also take 1d6 damage from the enemy.
-On a success, they deal 2d6 damage and take no damage in return.
+On a failure, they deal no damage or special effects based on their weapon.
+On a mixed success, they deal 1d6 damage plus any extra damage or effects described by their weapon.
+On a success, they deal 2d6 damage plus any extra damage or effects described by their weapon.

-  Critical failures deal an extra 2d6 damage to the player from the enemy (4d6 total), and critical successes deal an extra 2d6 damage to the enemy.
+  On critical failures, the attack backfires and the player takes 1d6 damage.
+On critical successes, the damage dice are doubled.
+For example, on a shotgun attack, the primary target would take 4d6 damage, and adjacent targets would take 2d6 damage.

   Certain weapons do not deal damage, but instead, they have special effects, such as restraining, blinding, or stunning enemies.
-If using those weapons, ignore the damage dice dealt to the enemy (the player may still take damage), and use the level of success to determine how effective that special effect is.
+If using those weapons, ignore the damage dice dealt to the enemy, and use the level of success to determine how effective that special effect is.
 For example, a mixed success from a net gun attack might mean that the enemy has its legs wrapped up in the net, but their hands are free and they still have access to their weapons.

+  Enemies also make attack rolls and deal damage according to the same rules as the players.
+It is up to the GM how they want to handle modifiers and the actions of multiple NPCs.
+They may choose to have henchmen attack as a pack and only roll once, applying the damage equally, or they may want to roll individually for every NPC.

   ### Defending